jorgebucaran/superfine/README.md

 Without a DOM element, <samp>patch</samp> returns a new element which we can append to the page as seen above, otherwise it will update the supplied element to match the virtual DOM.

 A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
-The <samp>h</samp> function takes an element's name, its attributes and an optional array of children elements and creates a virtual DOM.
+The <samp>createNode</samp> function takes an element's name, its attributes and an optional array of children elements and creates a virtual DOM node.
 In the example, the view function returns and object like this.

 ```jsx
 {